ShebaDarko/ShebaDarko/README.md

 **About Me**

-Hi everyone! 👋 I'm Sheba Darko, an MSc Computational ans Apllied Mathematics graduate specializing in data science.
+Hi everyone! 👋 I'm Sheba Darko, an MSc Computational and Aplied Mathematics graduate specializing in data science.
 I enjoy projects in machine learning, cybersecurity, and data analysis.

 **What I Do**